shinken-solutions/shinken/docs/source/07_advancedtopics/advancedtopics-passivestatetranslation.rst

 =============

-This Nagios option is no more useful in thye Shinken architecture.
+This Nagios option is no more useful in the Shinken architecture.